Improving the Reorder Rate on QCommerce

 Restricted to only showing past purchases from a specific store (requires a user to click on the Shop Detail Page to Cart first)

-Reason #1: Based on the current performance, we can see that the top Swimlane is the best performing component on the Shop Listing Page.
+Reason #1: Based on the current performance, we can see that the Vendor-specific Swimlane is the best performing component on the Shop Listing Page even though the positioning is below the fold and beneath other components such as Vertical, Carousel, SLP Product Swimlane.

-Reason #2: Based on a Co-creation activity conducted with 6 participants from Internal panel with no context (non-foodpanda users), the result also showed that they wanted having Reorder component on the page.
+Reason #2: Based on a Co-creation activity conducted with 6 participants from Internal panel with no context (non-foodpanda users), the result also showed that Reorder component was one of the things that they requested on the page.

 Focus Area #2: Enhancing the Reorder component